zzt108/YI/README.md

 ### Some additional tips:
 You can add more parameters to the URL like &focus=[internet,scholar,writing,wolfram,youtube,reddit] to specify the search focus
-Setting copilot=true will enable pro mode for the search The OpenAI API can also be used to access Perplexity models programmatically
+Setting copilot=true will enable pro mode for the search The OpenAI API can also be used to access models programmatically